 Arslanbob is rewarding for any tourist.
 Whether you just want to relax and soak up the village life or whether you want to do adventurous hikes.
 It’s all possible in Arslanbob.

 Arslanbob felt quite different from other places in Kyrgyzstan.
 This is no surprise, because the people are mostly Uzbek and more conservative.
 The landscapes are also quite unique.
-With its walnut forests it’s more lush and more green giving it a real alpine feel.
+With its walnut forests it’s more lush and more green.

 Things to do in Arslanbob Kyrgyzstan